 We also are collaborating with human rights organizations at researching and analyzing laws, policies and regulations that are needed to address the many well documented in-justices and problems found in Canada’a Temporary Foreign Workers Program.

 Our members come from diverse and complementary expertises: facilitators, trainers, legal educators, legal advocates, researchers, analysts, legal interpreters, certified translators, communications, and social workers, and immigrant settlement counselors.

 If you are a legal educator or legal advocate and would like to join our volunteer network, we have opportunities for you.
-We are currently in need of Spanish and/or Filipino speaking volunteers for the development of resources and workshops.
+We are currently in need of Spanish and/or Filipino speaking volunteers to help in the development of resources and workshops.
 Commitment is 2-5 hours a month for a period of 6-12 months.
-For more information, contact email@example.com
+We usually meet on the last Sunday of every month.
+For more information, contact firstname.lastname@example.org

 Photo: Angela Sterrit